Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A failed root canal can be the result of:

-• The dentist missing a canal during initial treatment
+- The dentist missing a canal during the initial treatment

 If any of these complications arise, your dentist or endodontist will assess your tooth to see whether root canal re-treatment can be performed.
-The process for this is much the same as the original treatment, although more complicated to perform.
+The procedure steps for this re-treatment are similar to the original treatment, although more complicated to perform.

 In most cases, the alternative to root canal re-treatment is extraction.
 Patients who don't wish to undergo further root canal therapy may instead choose to have the problem tooth replaced with a dental bridge or implant.